-3.4.1 Switching the device on
+3.4.1 Powering the device

 The device doesn't feature a power switch or something similar on the device body.
 It's intended for installation into a rack or cabinet that is either powered by a manual main switch or other switching equipment, such as contactors.
 It means, that no matter if operated as stand-alone unit or part of a master-slave system, there must always be an external power switch.